How is the ACT scored?

 ACT Reading Scoring

-For the reading section, first, your raw score is calculated in order to determine your section score.
-Given that there are 40 questions in this section, the maximum raw score you can get is 40.
+For the reading section, your raw score is first calculated to determine your section score.
+Given that there are 36 questions in this section, the maximum raw score you can get is 36.
 Once your raw score is obtained, it is converted to a scaled score of 1-36.

 The following are the reporting categories for this section: